rasulkarimov/kubernetes-installer/README.md

 ### Useful Commands
-Once the Ceph cluster with core components is deployed, the cluster can be configured, and other nodes can be added according to the architectural plan for the site.
-With the first two playbooks, hosts can be preconfigured, and then they can be manually joined into the cluster by specifying service labels.
+Once the Ceph cluster with core components is deployed, the cluster can be configured according requirements, and other nodes can be added according to the architectural plan for the site.
+With the first two playbooks, additional hosts can be preconfigured, and then they can be manually joined into the cluster by specifying service labels.
 Services/daemons are then configured to be placed on those hosts according to their labels.
 Below provided some useful commmands, for more information please refer to official [documentation](https://docs.ceph.com/en/squid/cephadm/host-management/).

 Add Labels to Hosts: